Author: Dr. Thanos Pallis

 1. Intra-Port Competition

 Intra-port competition can be beneficial for the competitiveness of ports, local and national economies, and consumers and exporting industries.
-Its presence is conditional and might be facilitated by specific initiatives.
+Its presence is conditional and may occur over terminals or through the provision of services.
 This is most commonly observed in terminal operations, where a terminal operator has jurisdiction over an entire terminal area, from the berth to the gate, and competes with other terminal operators responsible for other terminals.
-Competing port terminals vie to attract and retain ship terminal calls for port-bound cargo, both on the foreland and hinterland.
-Intra-port competition might also be observed in providing other services, either at the landside (warehousing, logistics, value-added services) or on the maritime side (pilotage, towage, mooring, bunkering) of the port.
+Competing port terminals strive to attract and retain ship terminal calls for port-bound cargo, both on the foreland and in the hinterland.
+This is particularly the case for large container port complexes having multiple terminals under concession from terminal operators.
+Intra-port competition may also be observed in the provision of other services, either on the landside (such as warehousing, logistics, and value-added services) or on the maritime side (including pilotage, towage, mooring, and bunkering) of the port.

-A variation is intra-terminal competition, which occurs when entities compete to provide the same services within the same terminal.
+A variation is intra-terminal competition, which occurs when entities compete to provide the same services to a specific terminal.
 Intra-terminal competition exists in the largest ports that support an ecosystem of service firms.
-Together, these two types of competition form an inclusive definition of intra-port competition as the competition between two or more similar production units that provide competing services in the context of the same port complex.
+Together, these two types of competition form an inclusive definition of intra-port competition as the competition between two or more similar production units that provide competing services within the same port complex.

 Intra-port competition can be beneficial for the competitiveness of ports, for local and national economies, and for consumers and exporting industries.
 Particularly: